-We accept three residents each year.
-The hub for the residency is the Boston Medical Center, an urban academic safety-net medical center with 514 beds, 22 operating rooms, and 133,000 Emergency Department visits each year.
-Residents spend most of their time at the Boston Medical Center and rotate for 3 or 4 month blocks to Veterans Administration Medical Center, The Lahey Hospital and Medical Center, and The Boston Children's Hospital.
-Our faculty is comprised of fellowship-trained specialists in all areas of Otolaryngology including; Pediatrics, Rhinology, Laryngology, Otology, Head and Neck Cancer, and Facial Plastic Surgery.
+We accept four residents each year.
+The hub for the residency is Boston Medical Center, an urban academic safety-net medical center with 514 beds, 22 operating rooms, and 133,000 Emergency Department visits each year.
+Residents spend most of their time at Boston Medical Center and rotate for 3 or 4 month blocks to Veterans Administration Medical Center, The Lahey Hospital and Medical Center, and The Boston Children's Hospital.
+Our faculty is comprised of fellowship-trained specialists in all areas of Otolaryngology including: Pediatrics, Rhinology, Laryngology, Otology, Head and Neck Cancer, and Facial Plastic Surgery.

 We strive to continually improve the education and training experience for our residents.
 In fact, for the past 15 years we have had a unique "Service versus Education Committee" that closely monitors the balance for our residents between time spent providing patient care and time devoted to their education.
 We encourage residents to pursue research and provide the resources necessary to successfully complete research projects undertaken.
 With the clinical, scientific, and cultural opportunities in Boston, we believe there is no better city for medical education.